-We worked with local volunteers, Brandon TRAs, Lambeth and Southwark probation services, Southwark Housing, British Sugar, Southwark YOS, Community Space Challenge and Positive Arts and local bike mechanics to develop the space.
+We worked with local volunteers, Brandon TRAs, Lambeth and Southwark probation services, Southwark Housing, British Sugar, Southwark YOS, Community Space Challenge, Positive Arts and local bike mechanics to develop the space.

-We have held a variety of workshops on site, workshops which wouldn’t necessarily lend themselves to one another.
-These were Gardening, Bicycle Repair, Beekeeping, Painting, Carpentry, Plumbing and Electrical workshop/sessions, all of which contributed to the development of the site.
+We have held a variety of workshops on site, workshops which wouldn’t necessarily lend themselves to one another; Gardening, Bicycle Repair, Beekeeping, Painting, Carpentry, Plumbing and Electrical workshop/sessions, all of which contributed to the development of the site.